gala-at-work/Which-product-attributes-drive-the-purchase-decision/README.md

 ## What This Analysis Does

 The notebook implements a **conditional (multinomial) logit model**
-- Descriptive statistics and price–choice cross-tabulations
+- Descriptive statistics
-- Maximum-likelihood estimation of the choice model (with a likelihood-ratio test)
+- Maximum-likelihood estimation of the choice model
-- **Part-worth utilities** for each attribute level
+- **Part-worth utilities** at attribute level
 - **Relative Attribute Importance (RAI)** — how much each attribute drives choice
 - **Willingness-to-Pay (WTP)** in euros, with delta-method standard errors
 - **Market simulation** — predicting market shares for a hypothetical product line